What you could be doing | Police Officers | Degree Holder Entry Programme

 What do you need?

-All applicants must be a UK, EU or Commonwealth citizen, with no restrictions on your stay in the United Kingdom.
+All applicants must be a UK Citizen, EU Citizen with EU Settled Status, a Commonwealth Citizen or Foreign National with no restrictions on your stay in the United Kingdom.
 Whether or not you were born in the United Kingdom, you should have lived here for the three years immediately preceding your application.

 You must also be between 17 and 57 years old on the date of submitting your application.

-You must have a minimum of a UK bachelor’s degree qualification (Level 6) or equivalent (or be in the final year of study).
-We’ll also need official results before we can make an employment offer.
+You must have a minimum of a UK bachelor’s degree qualification (Level 6) or equivalent or be in your final year of study in any subject.

 You must hold a full UK/EU valid manual driving licence at the start of pre-employment checks.